 How to Make Progress Bars Feel Faster to Users

-Use Backwards Moving Ribbings
+Backwards Moving Ribbings

 A research study found that progress bars with backwards moving ribbings seem faster to users than forwards moving ribbings [1].
 These findings show that “induced motion effects, which state that motion perception is not absolute, but rather relative to the surrounding visual context” creates an illusion of increased velocity, which alters our perception of progress bar time [1].

-Increase the Number of Pulsations
+Higher Number of Pulsations or Revolutions

 Another way you can make your progress bar feel faster to users is to increase the number of pulsations it has.
 The same research study found that “the progress bar with increasing pulsation was more likely to be perceived as having a shorter duration” [1].
-Increasing pulsations are much like the beats per measure of a song.
-The more beats per measure, the greater the tempo and the faster the song is played.
-When a progress bar pulsates, it acts like a metronome counting the “tempo” of the progress time.

-Accelerate the Progress and Avoid Pauses at the End
+Accelerating the Progress at the End

 A separate study found that progress bars with accelerating progress was strongly favored over decelerating progress [2].
 This means that progress bars “with the fastest progress occurring near the end of the process” were perceived faster than progress bars “with pauses near the process conclusion” [2].
-If your progress bar will have pauses, you can downplay the progress in the beginning of the process and accelerate it towards the end to give users a rapid sense of completion time.
-Users are much more tolerable with pauses at the beginning of the progress than at the end.

-Progress Bar Time is Relative
+Progress Time is Relative

 References